-Explanation of Results for the nine months ended September 30, 2018 (the "period") compared to the same nine-month period in the prior year ("September 30, 2017")
+Explanation of Results for the twelve months ended December 31, 2018 (the "period") compared to the same twelve-month period in the prior year ("December 31, 2017")

-Net loss before taxes for the nine-month period ended September 30, 2018 was \$12,950,543 as compared to net loss before taxes of \$10,180,497 for the nine months ended September 30, 2017.
-The following explains the 27% or \$2,770,046 variance in net loss between September 30, 2018 and September 30, 2017.
+Net loss before taxes for the year ended December 31, 2018 was \$16,620,719 as compared to net loss before taxes of \$13,095,737 for the year ended December 31, 2017.
+The following explains the \$3,524,982 (27%) variance in net loss between December 30, 2018 and December 31, 2017.

-The largest increase for the comparative periods was R&D which increased by 65% or \$2,212,940 to \$5,624,919 in 2018 from \$3,411,979 in 2017.
+The largest increase for the comparative periods was R&D which increased by \$3,082,617 (61%) to \$8,156,483 in 2018 from \$5,073,866 in 2017.
 Since the acquisition of DenseLight and BB Photonics in May and June of 2016 respectively, the Company has systematically increased its R&D activities in an effort to bring new products to market and expand its product portfolio.
-The increased R&D activity has contributed to the continued progress of the new POET Optical Interposer platform utilizing the Company's proprietary dielectric waveguides.
+The increased R&D activity has contributed to the development of the POET Optical Interposer platform utilizing the Company's proprietary dielectric waveguides.
 As a result of increased R&D spending in the period, the Company successfully demonstrated the functionality of PIN photodetectors targeting 100G to 400G optical transceivers.
 New skilled technical human resources, especially in optics and photonics device testing, represent the largest area of increase in R&D. The increase is consistent with the Company's budgeted R&D activity.
 Our expectation is that the R&D activity conducted in 2018 will lead to sales of new products in 2019.

-Professional fees in the period increased by 17% or \$70,515 to \$492,084 from \$421,569 in the same period of 2017.
-Professional fees increased over 2017 due to a mandatory requirement to conduct annual audits of EDB filings.
+Professional fees in the year increased by \$142,410 (23%) to \$767,351 from \$624,941 in 2017.
+Professional fees increased in 2018 due to a mandatory requirement to conduct annual audits of EDB filings, the preparation of these audits must be conducted by an independent firm, the cost of which must be borne by the Company.
 No such audit was conducted in 2017.
-Additional professional fees, including legal fees, were also required as the Company reviewed internal policies for best practices and initiated co-development partnerships and agreements with several counterparties as disclosed thus far in 2018.
+Additional professional fees, including legal fees, were required as the Company reviewed internal policies for best practices and initiated co-development partnerships and agreements with several counterparties as disclosed in 2018.
+The Company also incurred professional fees related to the filing of its final short form prospectus filed in November 2018.

-Non-cash stock-based compensation increased by 40% or \$862,224 to \$3,004,990 during the period from \$2,142,766 in 2017.
-The compensation to the Company's board of directors was modified in April 2017 to rebalance director compensation in favor of option grants, lowering the amount of cash the Company was required to provide.
+Non-cash stock-based compensation increased by \$847,193 (27%) to \$4,022,117 during 2018 from \$3,174,924 in 2017.
 The valuation of stock options is driven by a number of factors including the number of options granted, the strike price and the volatility of the Company's stock.
 The stock option expense is dependent on the timing of the stock option grant and the amortization of the options as they vest.
 The stock options vest in accordance with the policies determined by the Board of Directors at the time of the grant consistent with the provisions of the Stock Option Plan, as amended (the "Plan").

-Non-cash depreciation and amortization increased by 14% or \$237,706 to \$1,896,352 in the period from \$1,658,646 in 2017.
+Non-cash depreciation and amortization increased by \$287,464 (13%) to \$2,562,624 in 2018 from \$2,275,160 in 2017.
 The Company has committed to improving its fabrication facilities in Singapore, and its overall manufacturing capabilities, which includes acquiring new equipment for the Optical Interposer program.
 The addition of new equipment will result in increased depreciation charges.